fisser001/docker-presto-cluster/README.md

 The Hadoop components which are used within in the Docker-compose file are described in the following repository: https://github.com/fisser001/docker-hadoop

 The Hive components which are used within in the Docker-compose file are described in the following repository: https://github.com/fisser001/docker-hive

+The Hive Metastore component which is used within in the Docker-compose file is described in the following repository: https://github.com/fisser001/docker-hive-metastore-postgresql

 In order to start the cluster, Docker and Docker-compose have to be installed on the machine where the cluster should be started.
 If that is fullfilled navigate to the folder where the Docker-compose file is located.
 The following command has to be executed for starting all relevant components: